dk/Net-Eboks/README.md

 Download your mails as a mailbox
 --------------------------------

+Note: You probably don't need it, this script is mostly for testing that the access works.

 On command line, type `eboks-dump`, enter your passwords, and wait until it downloads all into eboks.mbox.
 Use your favourite mail agent to read it.

 Use eboks.dk as a POP3 server
 -----------------------------

+You may want this setup if you don't have a dedicated server, and run everything on a single desktop.

 1) On command line, type `eboks2pop`